11-year-old dies after being shot while ‘ding dong ditching’ in Houston, police say

 By Karina Tsui, Danya Gainor, CNN

-(CNN) — An 11-year-old boy has died after being shot while playing a doorbell ditch prank in Houston on Saturday night, police said.
+(CNN) — An 11-year-old has died after he was shot while playing a doorbell ditch prank in Houston, police said, the latest tragic example of a TikTok trend that authorities have been warning parents about in a case that could yield a murder charge.

-The boy was transported to hospital and was pronounced dead on Sunday, according to police.
+The boy was taken to a hospital and pronounced dead on Sunday, according to police.

 One person was detained at the scene for questioning and has since been released, police said.
 Investigators are reviewing surveillance video and working with the Harris County District Attorney’s Office on possible charges, KHOU reported.